PaulLeung93/LobbyLens/app/src/main/java/io/github/paulleung93/lobbylens/markdown/lobbylens.md

 ●	util/: A package for utility and helper functions.
 ○	ImageUtils.kt: Contains helper functions for bitmap manipulation, saving, and sharing.
 ○	MlKitUtils.kt: Helper functions for ML Kit operations like face detection and segmentation.
-○	LogoUtils.kt: A helper utility for fetching company logos.
+	LogoUtils.kt: A helper utility for fetching company logos.
-○	Result.kt: A generic wrapper for handling operations that can succeed or fail.
+	Result.kt: A generic wrapper for handling operations that can succeed or fail.

 ### Project Setup & Prerequisites

 Before the application can be fully functional, a few manual setup steps are required.
 The codebase is complete, but it relies on external assets and keys that you must provide.

-**1. Obtain an OpenSecrets API Key:**
+**1. Obtain a U.S. Government FEC API Key:**
-*   **Action:** Register for a free API key at [OpenSecrets.org](https://www.opensecrets.org/api/admin/user_register.php).
+*   **Action:** Register for a free, public API key at the official government portal: [https://api.data.gov/signup/](https://api.data.gov/signup/).
-*   **Integration:** Open the file `app/src/main/java/io/github/paulleung93/lobbylens/data/network/OpenSecretsApiService.kt` and replace the placeholder `"YOUR_API_KEY_HERE"` with your actual key.
+*   **Integration:** Open the `local.properties` file in the root of your project and add your API key like this: `FEC_API_KEY="YOUR_API_KEY_HERE"`.

 **2. Download the TensorFlow Lite Model:**
 *   **Action:** Download a pre-trained `FaceNet.tflite` model.
 You can find compatible versions by searching online for "FaceNet tflite model download".
 You do **not** need to train your own model.
 *   **Integration:** Place the downloaded `FaceNet.tflite` file directly into the `app/src/main/assets/` directory in your project.
 Create this folder if it doesn't exist.

 **3. Generate the Embeddings Database:**
 *   **Action:** This is the most crucial step for facial recognition.
 You need to create the `embeddings.json` file using the provided offline Python script (`generate_embeddings.py`).
-This script processes a folder of politician images (ideally named by their OpenSecrets CID, e.g., `N00007360.jpg`) and uses the FaceNet model to create a unique facial "fingerprint" for each one.
+This script processes a folder of politician images (ideally named by their FEC candidate ID, e.g., `H8CA05035.jpg`) and uses the FaceNet model to create a unique facial "fingerprint" for each one.
 *   **Integration:** Once generated, place the `embeddings.json` file into the same `app/src/main/assets/` directory.

 Development Plan